-Meetings are usually around the 3rd Tuesday of January, April, July, and
+Meetings are on the 3rd Tuesday of January, April, July, and October.

 February, 2018 We had our AGM and the officers are the same as before, except we dropped one director so now we only have two.
 CCA executive are listed on our ABOUT page.
 Our current focus is the Stout property park development and the possibility of a satellite fire station here.